Jhonen Vasquez: Early life

 Jhonen C. Vasquez was born in San Jose, California, on September 1, 1974.
 He is of Mexican descent.
 He grew up in East San Jose and attended Mt.
 Pleasant High School, where he spent much of his class time drawing in notebooks.
 A fan of Disney animated features, he found himself even more fascinated by alternative animation from filmmakers such as Ralph Bakshi.
-He later cited The Plague Dogs and Flight of Dragons as two of the most personally influential animated films he saw as a child, while Alien was the live-action work that influenced him the most.
+He later cited The Plague Dogs and The Flight of Dragons as two of the most personally influential animated films he saw as a child, while Alien was the live-action work that influenced him the most.

 Vasquez also read his older brother's superhero comics as a child, but first became interested in exploring the medium through the original Teenage Mutant Ninja Turtles comics by Peter Laird and Kevin Eastman.
 He later said, "There was something just so different about those [Ninja Turtles comics] that I did start to obsess over themthe way the books felt dirtier in my hands, the filthy artwork and hero characters that never seemed healed over from their last battles.
 There was a sense of person just behind the printed page that I had never felt before, a thinner separation from production to my hands and eyes [...] it's like, the book itself was less removed from the initial moment a creator is excited about having just come up with some great idea to when they finally finish a thing, nice and polished and just a little dulled from before the thing was just another book."

 During high school, Vasquez took part in a contest to design a new look for his school's mascot.
 He earned no prizes; however, on the back of a preliminary drawing for the contest, he drew his first sketch of who would later become the title character of Johnny the Homicidal Maniac, and the student newspaper published a number of his comic strips featuring Johnny.
 He also created Happy Noodle Boy while attending Mt.
 Pleasant.
 After graduating in 1992, he became a film student at De Anza College in Cupertino, California.
 Despite having little formal artistic training, he soon dropped out of De Anza to pursue a career as a professional cartoonist.
 He met Roman Dirge and Rosearik Rikki Simons at Alternative Press Expo in 1995; the former became a writer on Vasquez's series Invader Zim, while the latter voiced the protagonist's robot sidekick GIR and joined the show's coloring team.
 Simons also worked with Vasquez on the coloring seen in his two-issue comic I Feel Sick.
 In September 1996, Vasquez announced in his introductory text to the sixth issue of Johnny the Homicidal Maniac that the comic book had become successful enough for him to quit his day job.